stackhpc/a-universe-from-nothing/README.rst

     config/src/kayobe-config/configure-local-networking.sh

-We can now connect to Kibana using our lab host public IP and port 5601.
+We can now connect to Kibana using our hypervisor host public IP and port 5601.

 The username is ``kibana`` and the password we can extract from the Kolla-Ansible passwords (in production these would be vault-encrypted